KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-12-15-libraries.md

 # p5.js Libraries

 You can use almost any JavaScript library with p5.js, but some JavaScript libraries are  specifically built with p5.js in mind.
-You can view a list of [p5.js related Javascript libraries](https://p5js.org/libraries/).

-# p5.js Libraries

-You can use almost any JavaScript library with p5.js, but some JavaScript libraries are  specifically built with p5.js in mind.
-You can view a list of [p5.js related Javascript libraries](https://p5js.org/libraries/).
+You can view a list of the [p5.js libraries](https://p5js.org/libraries/).

 Using these libraries is exactly like using any other JavaScript library.
 You start by consulting documentation to read about how it works, then you add a `<script>` tag with a `src` attribute that points to the library in your HTML, and then you can use the library in your code.